UK Home > Legal Info About... > Tax > Taxation of e-commerce

 Even where a company is not tax resident in the UK, it may be subject to UK tax on its profits which arise in the UK.
 If the company is trading in the UK through a branch or agency, this charge will be to corporation tax; otherwise the company will be liable to income tax.

-Even where the profits derive from a UK trade, the UK will have limited taxing powers in practice unless the activities in the UK constitute a branch or agency in the UK through which the e-trade profits are earned (or, where a double tax treaty applies, the activities fall within the more limited definition of a permanent establishment– see below).
+Even if the profits derive from a UK trade, the UK will have limited taxing powers in practice unless the activities in the UK constitute a branch or agency in the UK through which the e-trade profits are earned (or, where a double tax treaty applies, the activities fall within the more limited definition of a permanent establishment– see below).

 Double taxation treaties

 The UK has an extensive network of double taxation treaties with other jurisdictions which seek to prevent a taxpayer from being taxed in more than one jurisdiction upon the same profits or gains.
 The treaties follow the Model Convention drawn up by the OECD and have as a starting point the principle that trading income should be taxed in a jurisdiction where the taxpayer has a "permanent establishment".
+HM Revenue & Customs (HMRC) takes the view that a website of itself is not a permanent establishment (PE).
+Nor will a server of itself be sufficient to amount to a PE of a business conducting trade through a website on that server.
+Other OECD Member States take the view that a server can constitute a PE.

 What about UK traders conducting commerce with overseas customers?